podcast

 Episode 25: A Conversation about Grief and Loss

 In the final episode of Season 1 of ‘Be Well at USASK’, Peter talks to Lisa Greig who is a social worker and works as an outreach coordinator in the Student Affairs and Outreach team at the University.
 They have a frank conversation about bereavement, grief and loss.
-They explore the five stages of grief; why death remains so taboo; how the nature of a person’s death play a significant role in our grief response; and an exploration of our search meaning following a death-loss.
-They also discuss practical supports available on campus, including the Grief 101 group which Lisa leads...
+They explore the five stages of grief; why death remains so taboo; how the nature of a person’s death plays a significant role in our grief response; and an exploration of our search for meaning following a death-loss.
+They also discuss practical supports available on campus, including the Grief 101 group which Lisa l...

 2020-10-29